volodymyrhudyma/blog/content/blog/global-state-management-using-react-hooks.md

 ## Bonus Step: Use Multiple Reducers

-Congratulations on building your first global state management systems using React hooks.
+Congratulations on building your first global state management system with React hooks.

-Our example application is extremely small and everything it does is just updating the **count** value.
+Our sample application is extremely small and all it does is just updating of the **count** value.

-That's why we created only one reducer that handles only four types of actions.
+That is why we created only one reducer that handles only four types of actions.

-But what if the app is slightly bigger and the number of actions grows to 10-20-30?
+But what if the app is a bit bigger and the number of actions grows to 10-20-30?

-Handling them in one reducer leads to a lot of code gathered in one place, which is not the best solution in terms of maintenance.
+Processing all of them in a reducer leads to a lot of code being collected in one place, which is not the best solution in terms of maintenance

-So it is always a good idea to keep your reducers as small as possible.
+So it's always a good idea to keep your reducers as small as possible.

-If you worked with Redux, you should know that you can create multiple reducers and combine them all into one, usually called **root reducer** by using the **[combineReducers](https://redux.js.org/api/combinereducers)** function provided by the library.
+If you have worked with Redux, you should know that you can create multiple reducers and combine them all into one, usually called **root reducer** by using the **[combineReducers](https://redux.js.org/api/combinereducers)** function provided by the library.

-Let's try to build our own implementation of it.
+Let's try to build our own implementation of this.

 #### Combine Multiple Reducers Into One